 Iglesias was scheduled to play for the Tigers on Sunday night but was removed from the roster after news of his friend's death.

 On Monday, the Miami-Dade County Medical Examiner's Office released the names of the two other men who died in the crash that killed Fernández.

 Emilio Macias, 27, and Eduardo Rivero, 25, died when the 32-foot boat they were riding in smashed into a rocky jetty off Miami Beach early Sunday morning.

 The Miami-Dade sheriff's office tells NPR the investigation into what caused the crash is being handled by the Florida Fish and Wildlife Conservation Commission, which is responsible for critical accident investigations related to boating and waterways in Florida.

 A Florida Fish and Wildlife spokesman, Lorenzo Veloz, said Sunday there was "no indication of alcohol or any illegal drugs involved," and that none of the three men were wearing life vests when their bodies were recovered.
 Veloz also told reporters that he was familiar with the boat, and that it was not owned by Fernández.

 A photo showed the boat completely overturned and badly damaged.

-During his fourth attempt, when he was 15 years old, Fernández told Grantland, his mother was swept overboard.
+During his fourth attempt, when he was 15 years old, Fernández told Grantland that his mother was swept overboard.
 He jumped in and saved her, and they made it Mexico.
 From there, they went to Tampa, Fla., where Fernández enrolled in high school.